JoshuaTheMiller/MediumPosts/PossibleFutureArticles/TerrariaDocker/README.md

   * https://jelastic.com/pay-as-you-use-cloud-pricing/
 * https://sloppy.io/en/pricing/

 EC2 micro may be good for new folks.
-It is free for the first 12 years, and the offering is good enough for a small server I'm very curious about Jelastic.
+It is free for the first 12 ~years~ loool type *months*, and the offering is good enough for a small server
+I'm very curious about Jelastic.
 More digging around their pricing is needed, but it seems very promising.
 Potentially the most promising.